Jerry Goff: Amateur career

 Goff was drafted twice as a player while attending San Rafael High School, by the Oakland Athletics in 1983 and the New York Yankees in 1984, but elected instead to attend the University of California, Berkeley.
-He is 9th in career home runs for Cal (29; tied with Josh Satin).
-He was drafted in the third round of the 1986 Major League Baseball draft, 63rd overall, by the Seattle Mariners.
+He is ninth in career home runs for Cal (29; tied with Josh Satin).
+Goff was drafted in the third round of the 1986 Major League Baseball draft, 63rd overall, by the Seattle Mariners.
 He agreed to sign and went professional.

 Professional career

 Goff struggled with a low batting average while advancing through Seattle's minor league system, but also showed good power.

 The Montreal Expos acquired him from Seattle in exchange for Pat Pacillo on February 27, 1990, and he made his Major League Baseball debut with them on May 15 of that year.
 Goff recorded his first major league hit on May 18, 1990, against San Francisco Giants pitcher Rick Reuschel at Candlestick Park.
 He returned to the minors for 1991, but spent parts of the next six years as a backup catcher for the Expos, Pittsburgh Pirates, and Houston Astros.

 On May 12, 1996, Goff allowed six passed balls in a single game: two each in the first, third, and fourth innings, which tied him with catchers Rube Vickers and Geno Petralli for the single-game modern-era major league record.
 Goff had two hits in the game, including a home run, but his miscues led to five unearned runs for the Expos, who went on to win the game 8–7.
 The Astros sent Goff to Triple-A on May 17, and he never appeared in another big league game.
 In total, he appeared in 90 games in his major league career, and batted .215 with a .320 on-base percentage and a .336 slugging percentage in 214 at bats.

 Goff played one more season of professional baseball in 1997.
 While with the independent Amarillo Dillas, Goff was selected to the Texas–Louisiana League All-Star team.
 The last healthy position player remaining on the roster, Goff entered the game as a pinch hitter in the ninth inning and hit a game-winning double.

 Working as a firefighter in 2001, Goff was still playing semi-pro baseball for the Novato Knicks, an exhibition team based in Marin County, California.